 I am a graduate of the applied physics department at Stanford University, where I was theorist in the Ganguli Lab.
 In graduate school, I worked on using methods from nonequilibrium statistical physics and large deviation theory to study biological computation, from the micoscopic scale of single receptor computations to macroscopic reinforcement learning.
 My paper (with Subhaneil Lahiri) from this time studies thermodynamic limits on sensors modeled as continuous time Markov chains, using stochastic thermodynamics and large deviation theory.
 We can place interesting bounds on sensors of this type by first deriving a thermodynamic uncertainty relation for densities in subsets of Markov chain states.

 Before Stanford I graduated from the wonderful University of Washington in Seattle, with Bachelor's degrees in physics and astronomy.
-Sadly I haven't used my astronomy degree very much in my research career (yet).
+Sadly I haven't used my astronomy degree very much in my graduate research career.
+However, I think many fields of science, and in particular AI research, could benefit from the long-timescale thinking common among astronomers.

 Links to my papers and preprints are listed below.
 The preprints and published versions mostly have very similar or identical content.